-Listening with competitors such as the Award-winning Chord Company Clearway speaker cable (which is slightly cheaper at £10/m), our system sounds a bit richer, with a weightier emphasis on the basslines.
+Listening with competitors such as the Award-winning Chord Company Clearway speaker cable (which is slightly cheaper), our system sounds a bit richer, with a weightier emphasis on the basslines.
 But with the Rocket 11, our system knits musical elements together with more confidence and alacrity.
 We get a better sense of spaciousness, too.

 As we said in our review of the FLX-SLiP 14/4 a few years ago, the best thing this AudioQuest cable does is get out of the way and simply let you enjoy the music.

-At £12.50 per metre (before termination), it might sound a bit steep when you add up how many cables and the length you’ll need.
+For the money, it might sound a bit steep when you add up how many cables, the length, and the terminations you’ll need.
 But if you’ve put a lot of care into your hi-fi system, it’s well worth investing in good quality speaker cables that will optimise its performance.